-A recipe for Kakaós Tészta (Hungarian Cocoa Noodles) for #FoodieExtravaganza’s Noodles event!
-Homemade egg noodles are coated in a sweetened cocoa topping.
+A recipe for Kakaós Tészta (Hungarian Cocoa Noodles)!
+Homemade egg noodles are topped with cocoa powder and sugar.

 Foodie Extravaganza